Automattic/wp-calypso/packages/shopping-cart/README.md

 ## convertResponseCartToRequestCart

 A function that converts a `ResponseCart` to a `RequestCart`.
 Usually this should be handled by the shopping cart manager but if you need to manupulate a cart object manually this may be helpful.

+## createShoppingCartManagerClient

+A function to create a `ShoppingCartManagerClient` which is the state management system used by the `shopping-cart` package.
+It's recommended to create this as a singleton and share it across your entire application.

+It requires an object to be passed in with the following properties:

+- `getCart: ( cartKey: string ) => Promise< ResponseCart >`.
+This is an async function that will fetch the cart from the server.
+- `setCart: ( cartKey: string, requestCart: RequestCart ) => Promise< ResponseCart >`.
+This is an async function that will send an updated cart to the server.

+Once created, the `ShoppingCartManagerClient` has two properties:

+- `forCartKey: (cartKey: string| undefined) => ShoppingCartManager`.
+A function to return a `ShoppingCartManager` for a given cart key.
+If provided an `undefined` cart key, a `ShoppingCartManager` will still be returned, but its cart will always be loading and empty and its actions will do nothing.

+A `ShoppingCartManager` has the following properties:

+- `getState: () => ShoppingCartManagerState`.
+A function to return the current state of the cart.
+This includes all the state properties returned by [useShoppingCart](#useShoppingCart).
+- `actions: ShoppingCartActionCreators`.
+An object whose properties are the various actions that can be taken on the cart.
+They are the same as the actions returned by [useShoppingCart](#useShoppingCart).
+- `subscribe: ( callback: () => void ) => () => void`.
+A function to subscribe to updates to a `ShoppingCartManager` for a given cart key.
+The `callback` will be called any time the `ShoppingCartManager` changes for that key.
+The return value of the function is an unsubscribe function.
+- `waitForReady: () => Promise<ResponseCart>`.
+A function that can be used to determine when any cart action has completed.
+This is especially useful for loading the initial cart, but normally it should be unnecessary because any dispatched action will be queued automatically if the cart is still loading.